ray-winkelman/redshift-ark-config/README.md

 # RedShift Ark Survival Evolved Official PvE Server Configuration & Guide
 The RedShift Ark Survival Evolved Server Introduction, and Configuration Files.

+#### Ark In A Box
+Currently, the repository is deployable by cloning it and running *_Update.bat followed by *_Run.bat script depending on the map of choice.
+If you replicate the RedShift configuration: be sure to give credit where it's due.
+Also, don't forget to copy the config files in /GlobalConfig to the /ShooterGame/Saved/Config/WindowsServer map folders downloaded by the *_Update.bat script.

 ## Important Notice
 The server goes offline for exactly 12 minutes to run automated updates and data backups everyday at 6:00am (AST).
 Please be cognisant of the fact that you may be booted, but will not loose your current game progress.